google/gson/UserGuide.md

 gson.fromJson(json, foo.getClass()); // Fails to deserialize foo.value as Bar
 ```

-The above code fails to interpret value as type Bar because Gson invokes `list.getClass()` to get its class information, but this method returns a raw class, <span style="font-family:courier new,monospace">Foo.class</span>.
-This means that Gson has no way of knowing that this is an object of type Foo<Bar>, and not just plain Foo.
+The above code fails to interpret value as type Bar because Gson invokes `list.getClass()` to get its class information, but this method returns a raw class, `Foo.class`.
+This means that Gson has no way of knowing that this is an object of type `Foo<Bar>`, and not just plain `Foo`.

 You can solve this problem by specifying the correct parameterized type for your generic type.
-You can do this by using the [TypeToken](http://google.github.io/gson/apidocs/com/google/gson/reflect/TypeToken.html) class.
+You can do this by using the [`TypeToken`](http://google.github.io/gson/apidocs/com/google/gson/reflect/TypeToken.html) class.
 ```
 Type fooType = new TypeToken<Foo<Bar>>() {}.getType();
 gson.toJson(foo, fooType);